bunnykukkunoori-wq/DevOps-Practice-Test/README.md

-# Backup System
+# Automated Backup System

 Basic backup automation script.
-# Smart Backup Tool (Bash Project)

 ## What You Will Build

-The system is designed to safely back up files, organize archives, maintain
+● The system is designed to safely back up files, organize archives, maintain

 logs, and clean up old backups without requiring manual intervention.